Cloud Computing In The Construction Industry: A Snapshot

 Cloud Computing, Not “If” But “When”

-Using cloud-based systems helps businesses lower cost and increase overall efficiency.
+Using cloud-based systems including cloud based construction estimating software helps businesses lower cost and increase overall efficiency.
 Access to systems like I have mentioned above used to only be available to large corporations with huge budgets as most of them were custom-built solutions.
 Now as many of them are available on the cloud, the barriers to use these systems are reduced.
 For large companies, this will save a lot of time and risk as they no longer need to build custom solutions for each complex problem they face.

 Although I have mentioned a lot of amazing uses for cloud computing above, the adoption in the construction industry is still low, and uptake is slow especially when compared to other industries.
 There is a reason we are notorious for being among the least digitised sectors worldwide.
 Lots of companies still rely on archaic tools such as Excel to manage large and complex projects.
 Construction is one of the oldest industries in the world and change is slow.
 There is still a long way to go before the industry catches up with the current pace of other industries.